 Mental Health Practitioner Certifications

-Certification does not expand your scope of duty, at least as far as the state is concerned.
-It does indicate that you have education that’s appropriate to professional counseling (as opposed to some other mental health discipline).
+Certification does not necessarily expand your scope of duty, but it does indicate that you took coursework related to professional counseling (as opposed to some other mental health discipline).
 It also gives you an additional title that you can use to represent yourself to the public.
-If you hold both licensing as a mental health professional and certification as a counselor, you are entitled to use the title Licensed Professional Counselor.
+If you hold both a license as a mental health professional and certification as a counselor you can refer to yourself as a licensed professional counselor.

-The below information is set up to provide an easy to navigate guide to licensure and certification for the different types of counseling professions.
-If at any point you have questions or just want to make sure you are on the right path, contact the Nebraska Department of Health and Human Services - Division of Public Health Licensure Unit at (402) 471-2115.
+The following information provides a guide that details the licensure and certification process for different types of counseling professions.
+If you have any specific questions, feel free to contact the Nebraska Department of Health and Human Services - Division of Public Health Licensure Unit by phone at (402) 471-2115.

-In order to be licensed at any level, you will need a graduate degree.
-The board approves professional counseling programs that either 1) are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) or 2) hold school-level accreditation from a regional accrediting body and meet core curriculum requirements.
+In order to earn any of the aforementioned licenses, you need to earn a graduate degree.
+The state board approves professional counseling programs that either hold accreditation from CACREP or hold school-level accreditation from a regional accrediting body and meet core curriculum requirements.

-If your counseling program was not accredited by CACREP, you will need to document your coursework when you apply.
-The following courses are required for mental health practitioner licensing:
+If your counseling program fails to hold accreditation from CACREP, you need to document your coursework when you apply for licensure.
+All students must complete the following courses to qualify for mental health practitioner licensing in Nebraska:

 - Theories and techniques of human behavior intervention